 Saint-Gobain is active in the World Business Council for Sustainable Development (WBCSD).
 WBCSD is a worldwide grouping of 200 companies that deliberate on and develop solutions for a more sustainable world.
 Saint-Gobain has been a member of the WBCSD Board since 2017, with responsibility for “climate, energy, the circular economy, towns and cities, and mobility”.

 The World Green Building Council (WGBC) works in favor of the integration and adoption of sustainable building everywhere and for everyone.
-Saint-Gobain is a member of 40 local GBCs worldwide, a partner of the European network of GBCs (ERN), and has chaired the Corporate Advisory Board of the World Green Building Council (WGBC) since 2017.
+Saint-Gobain is a member of 40 local GBCs worldwide, a partner of the European network of GBCs (ERN) and is vice-president of the Corporate Advisory Board of the WGBC.
 GBCs have a geographical organization that allows each of Saint-Gobain’s units, at the local, national, and international levels, to actively contribute to their work.

-For the third consecutive year, Saint-Gobain is included in the Bloomberg Gender Equality Index.
-It is a recognition of Saint-Gobain's commitment and the progress realised regarding equity, diversity and inclusion.
-The Group has reinforced its commitment thanks to new objectives for gender diversity in our management bodies: 30% women on average in the Ex Com of the Group's Business Units by 2025, and 30% women in the Group's Ex Com.
+In 2023 and for the fifth consecutive year, Saint-Gobain is included in the Bloomberg Gender Equality Index.
+It is a recognition of Saint-Gobain's commitment and the progress realized regarding equity, diversity and inclusion.
+The Group has reinforced its commitment thanks to new objectives for gender diversity in our management bodies: "Our objective for 2025 is to reach 30% of women executives within the Group, compared to 27.2% in 2022".

 The CDP (Carbon Disclosure Project) is a charity that elaborates questionnaires to guide companies on what information to disclose and to evaluate their environmental impacts.
-In 2020, Saint-Gobain answered the Climate and Water Dislosure questionnaires, achieving scores of A- and B respectively.
+In 2021, Saint-Gobain answered the Climate and Water Dislosure questionnaires, achieving scores of A and A- respectively.

 ISS ESG is a non-financial rating agency that assesses companies’ performance based on Environmental, Social and Governance (ESG) criteria.
 Identified as part of the construction materials industry, Saint-Gobain has achieved the prime status for the ISS ESG rating, thereby exceeding the sustainability performance requirements set by the rating industry for the industry.